When I want to wow my guests, I whip up this delicious lemon-meringue mousse for dessert. It never fails to impress!

 - Now that you have all the component parts, put about two generous spoonfuls of the lemon curd into a champagne flute (or whatever vessel you want).
 Don’t worry about making a mess right now, you can clean it up with kitchen paper at the end.

 - Fill up your vessel of choice (a champagne flute works very well!) with the lemon mousse mixture almost to the top.

-- Put this in the refrigerator for about 2-3 hours at least, until the mousse has set.
+- Put this in the refrigerator for about 2 to 3 hours at least, until the mousse has set.

 - Crush up the meringue into small pieces.